myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-12T16:59:41.872Z
+>
+> I share you a story of Nu Holdings from Brazil!

+seekingalpha.com/article/4636...

+---

+> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-12T16:27:08.638Z
+>
+> I've been researching the fastest growing fintech companies in Latin American countries, and the background behind their rapid growth is quite interesting

+---

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-11T14:31:36.520Z
 >
 > then we don't have to afraid of typo